 Somatic Exploration

-The somatic or felt sense experience is the primal language of the body.
-In the modern world, most of us have become disconnected from our bodies through the effects of trauma and the abstractions of our language and culture.
+Our somatic or felt-sense experience is the primal language of the body.
+In the modern world, most of us have grown to be disconnected from our bodies through the effects of trauma and the abstractions of our language and culture.

-Our tendency is to describe our felt sense with abstract concepts of “feelings” such as good, bad, happy, sad, angry, etc. But these words perpetuate disconnection between body and mind because they do not recognize the unique details of what is really happening in the sensory experiences of our bodies.
+In my experience, most people’s tendency is to describe what they are sensing with abstract concepts such as “feelings” like good, bad, happy, sad, angry, etc. These words can subtly perpetuate disconnection between mind and body because abstract concepts lack the nuanced details of the direct embodied sensory experiences.
 Our living bodies are speaking to us all the time, and when we learn to listen, we begin to experience embodiment in new and surprising ways.

-Somatic exploration is about reawakening the sensual experience we have of our bodies in the world.
-By doing this we develop a direct relationship with the inherent healing forces within.
-These internal forces are where true healing comes from rather than external force.
-By learning to listen to and follow what these forces are telling us, we become empowered in our own healing process.
+Somatic exploration is about reawakening the sensual experience of embodied wisdom and cultivating a more direct relationship with the inherent healing forces within.
+Effective healing emerges from the inside out rather than external forces.
+By learning to listen and follow what our embodied wisdom is telling us, we have access to a more empowered healing process.

-Somatic Exploration is useful for exploring and resolving both chronic and acute issues including:
+Somatic Exploration may be useful in resolving both chronic and acute issues including:

 + Stress management